 If you need to edit the caption for an image that already has one, change the caption’s text in the WP editor as you would any other piece of text:

 This last option only works if you’re editing the caption for an image to which you’ve already added one.

 By default, the captions on your site are controlled by the WordPress theme you’ve chosen.
 As a result, if you wish to change how your theme’s default functionality looks, you’ll need to use custom CSS.

 With that in mind, Picture Caption Hover is a popular free plugin.
 It allows you to show image captions using 200+ different CSS3 hover effects.

 You cannot change the static display of your image captions using this plugin.
-It’s a free option that provides you a lot of control if you’re happy to only show image captions when a user hovers over one of your images.
+However, it’s a free option that provides you much control if you’re happy, only to show image captions when a user hovers over one of your images.

 You’ll see your new caption hover effect on the front-end of your site once you add the shortcode for the image you made with the plugin:

-Most WordPress themes don’t display a caption beneath your featured image by default.
-But, you might need to include a caption there on occasion.
-Especially if you need to give credit to the image you used in your featured image.
+By default, most WordPress themes don’t display a caption beneath your featured image.
+But, you might need to include a caption there on occasion, especially if you need to credit the image you used in your featured image.

 The free Featured Image Caption plugin is designed to work with all WordPress themes.
 You can also use it to display a caption beneath your featured image.